autogluon/autogluon/examples/automm/README.md

    - `ffn_activation` determines the activation fuction in feadforward layer.
 We support `relu`, `gelu`, `reglu` and `leaky_relu`.
    - `attention_dropout` is the dropout rate in attention layer.
 `numerical_transformer` supports an additional feature:
    - `embedding_arch` is a list containing the names of embedding layers as described in [2].
-Currently support the following embedding layers: {'linear', 'shared_linear', 'autodis', 'positional', 'relu', 'layernorm'}.
+Currently we support the following embedding layers: {'linear', 'shared_linear', 'autodis', 'positional', 'relu', 'layernorm'}.
+Whatever the embedding layers are selected, the shape of the output embedding is `batch_size * number_of_numerical_features * d_token`.

 These features can be tuned using `hyperparameters` in `AutoMMPredictor.
 For example:
 ```
 hyperparameters = {